Capital Gains Tax on Selling a Condo in Canada (2026 Guide)

 Born and raised in Kelowna.
 Helping families find their perfect Okanagan home.

-Disclaimer: I'm a REALTOR, not an accountant or tax lawyer.
-This page is educational content about how capital gains tax generally works in Canada.
-It is not tax advice.
+Not tax advice: I'm a REALTOR, not an accountant or tax lawyer.
+This page is general information about how capital gains tax works in Canada, not tax advice.
 Every situation is different.
-Talk to a qualified accountant or tax professional before making decisions based on anything you read here.
+Confirm your numbers with a CPA or directly with the Canada Revenue Agency (CRA) before making any decisions based on what you read here.

 Do You Owe Tax When You Sell Your Condo?